jakobevangelista/nextauth-clerk-migration/README.md

 2. Remove trickle and batch code

 ## Wrapping Up
 With your users now imported into Clerk and your application updated, you can fully switch to using Clerk for authentication.
-This guide provides a comprehensive approach to migrating from Next-Auth to Clerk with minimal disruption to
+This guide provides a comprehensive approach to migrating from Next-Auth to Clerk!